attila-lendvai/maru/README.md

     etc).
 Other platforms: *libc* (functional), and *metacircular* (only a placeholder for now).

+  - An x86-64 compiler backend that directly generates Elf64 binary files in a single pass.

+  - With the x86-64 backend on the Linux platform it's truly **freestanding**: there is no external dependency beyond a bootstrap binary that can animate the codebase.
+No make, no gcc, no assemblers; nothing else than the Linux kernel and a bootstrap binary.

+  - An LLVM backend that emits .ll LLVM IR text files.

   - The host and the slave are isolated while bootstrapping which makes it possible to do things like reordering types (changing their type id in the target), or changing runtime object layout.

   - Relying on this isolation, the code in `eval.l` now looks pretty much the same as something that is meant to be loaded into the evaluator (i.e. the function